-- It is very important that you speak with someone from the ambulatory surgery center prior to the date of your surgery.
+- It is very important that you speak with someone from Capital Region Ambulatory Surgery Center prior to the date of your surgery.

 - Except for medications as instructed, nothing to eat or drink after midnight prior to your surgery.
 Failure to adhere may result in cancellation.